AllanccWang/Practice-on-freecodecamp/PySTDF_Workshop/README.md

 # Notes

 This folder contains module to work with stdf (Standard Test Data Format) and analysis method
-- [ ] is it possible to determine product failure mode depending on fail test items ??
+- [ ] is it possible to determine product failure mode depending on fail test items, as Machine Learning method ??

 ## 20250111
 * use exist module on pystdf and modified to capture "PTR (Parametric Test Record)" items